tardate/LittleArduinoProjects/README.md

-# 440 Little Electronics and Arduino Projects
+# 442 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [Pollen8](./Kraft/Pollen8) - a freeform wire sculpture with LEDs driven by a light-sensitive 555/4017 counter circuit.
+> Latest addition:sparkles: [BoldportClub/respot](./BoldportClub/respot) - Boldport puts the "pot" back in the resistance, a classic decade resistor box in custom pots.

 Just my collection of electronics projects, many involving an Arduino in one way or another.